josegonzalez/cakephp-filter/README.markdown

 		<?php echo $paginator->next(__('next', true).' >>', $filter_options, null, array('class' =>' disabled'));?>
 	</div>

-4. Add Behavior to model (only necessary for HABTM and HasMany) var $actsAs = 'Filter';
+4. Add Behavior to model (only necessary for HABTM and HasMany): var $actsAs = 'Filter';

 At this point, everything should theoretically work.